 Gift Ideas to Help That Don’t Cost A Thing

 Share any job leads that would be suitable for them.
-Especially if you have a personal connection and you can put in a good word for them with the employer.
+Especially if you have a personal connection at a professional organization and you can put in a good word for them with the employer.

 Introduce them to anyone that can enhance their professional network or that could make a great mentor.

-If you’re tech savvy and they aren’t, offer to spruce up their resume with a template, help them develop a personal portfolio website, or create an easy-to-fill-out job searching spreadsheet for them to use.
+If you’re tech-savvy and they aren’t, offer to spruce up their resume, so it passes the 6 second glance test, help them develop a personal portfolio website, or create an easy-to-fill-out job searching spreadsheet for them to use.

 Let them know about any programs or community supports that are available to them.